Quick overview

 Incorporation is preceded by the establishment of the company

-In the case of a legal entity, registration in the Commercial Register must precede its incorporation.
+In the case of a legal entity, registration in the Commercial Register must be preceded by its incorporation under the Companies Act.
 The vast majority of companies are incorporated by articles of association.
-In the case of limited liability companies, it is also necessary to have the contract notarised.
-If the company is founded by only one shareholder, the memorandum of association is replaced by a deed of incorporation, which must also be notarised.
+In the case of limited liability companies, it is also necessary to have the agreement notarised.
+In the event that a company is founded by only one shareholder, the memorandum of association is replaced by a so-called deed of incorporation, which must also be notarised.
 A public limited company is established by adopting the articles of association, while the establishment of a cooperative requires a constituent meeting, during which the articles of association are adopted and the members of the cooperative’s bodies are elected.

 The law clearly distinguishes between the establishment and the formation of a company.
 While incorporation means the adoption of the relevant document or statutes, it is only on the basis of registration in the commercial register that the formation takes place.